aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 the silicon crystal using the  :doi:`PBE exchange-correlation functional <10.1103/PhysRevB.54.16533>` and check its results.
-While we're going to debug these issues ‘manually’ here, workflows (which you'll encounter later in this tutorial) can help you automate this task.
+While we're going to debug these issues ‘manually’ here, workflows (which you'll encounter later in this tutorial) can help you avoid these issues systematically.

 Note that besides the ``aiida-quantumespresso`` plugin, AiiDA comes with plugins for a range of other codes,